MarinGr/savings-goals/README.md

 # Savings Goals App

-This React app allows you create savings goals and keep track of your progress.
+This app lets users to keep track of their savings goals progress.
+Includes additional dependencies such as react-circular-progressbar, react-confetti.

+## Stack

+React, Styled Components

 ## Live demo